typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 ![ER Diagram Example](../images/comparisons/normalisation.png)

 After this normalisation process, we get to our logical model in 3NF and implement it in a relational database.
 We have gone from our conceptual model (ER diagram) to the logical model (3NF), without ever needing to go down to the physical level of the database.
-This was precisely the breakthrough that the relational model brought us -- abstracting away the phsyical level.
+This was precisely the breakthrough that the relational model brought us -- abstracting away the physical level.
 We call this the physical independence of data.

 ![ER Diagram Example](../images/comparisons/architecture.png)

 ### Modelling in Graql

 Now let's look at how this compares to Graql.
-We can map any ER Diagram directly to how we implement it in Graql.
-That means no normalisation is required.
-Below is an example that looks at a specific part of the ER Diagram shown above.
-Unlike SQL, where we need to impose a tabular structure over our model, Graql enables us to create a direct mapping of the ER Diagram with entities, relations, attributes and roles, to how we are implementing it later in code.
+We can map any ER Diagram directly to how we implement it in Graql, which means we don't need to go through a normalisation process.
+Below we can see how a specific part of the earlier ER Diagram is modelled.
+We avoid the need to do any normalisation, as Graql enables us to create a direct mapping of the ER Diagram with entities, relations, attributes and roles to how we are implementing it later in code.
+This is different to SQL, where we need to impose a tabular structure over our model.

 ![ER Diagram Example](../images/comparisons/er-graql.png)

-This means that we entirely skip out the normalisation process that we discussed earlier, necessary in SQL to get to our logical model, and we can keep working at the conceptual model.
+This means that we entirely skip out the normalisation process required by SQL, and we keep working at the conceptual model.
 In other words, Graql abstracts away both the logical and physical model.
 In this sense, where SQL gave us the physical independence of data, Graql gives us the logical independence of data.

 ![ER Diagram Example](../images/comparisons/architecture-2.png)